2019-20 Parking Permits Now Available for Sale

 - White: Usable in the Limited Reserve Lot, A.I.R.C.
 Lot, P.E.
 Lot, Bangsberg Lot and Lake Blvd.
 Limited availability.

-- Purple: Usable in the A.I.R.C Lot, P.E.
+- Purple (Sold Out): Usable in the A.I.R.C Lot, P.E.
 Lot, Bangsberg Lot and Lake Blvd.
 Limited availability.

 - Green: Usable in the P.E.
 Lot, Bangsberg Lot and Lake Blvd.